-3. Attend a weekly team meeting (via Google Hangout) and other team events (all virtual).
+3. Attend ongoing team meetings (via Google Hangout) and other team events (all virtual).

-4. Support POCZP advocacy and outreach efforts locally, as assigned by POZP leadership.
+4. Support POCZP advocacy and outreach efforts locally, as assigned by POCZP leadership.

-5. Support planning, outreach and promotion needs for the 2013 Southwest/West Coast Race Riot! tour (telecommuting and in-person).
+5. Support planning, outreach and promotion needs for ongoing POCZP events (telecommuting and in-person).

 - You are passionate about making zines (independent publications) by POC easy to find, distribute and share.